utilyre/barbecue.nvim/README.md

 barbecue.setup()
 ```

-At last but not the least, attach nvim-navic to the language server
+At last, attach nvim-navic to the language server

 ```lua
 local installer = require("nvim-lsp-installer")